 A major hat tip to Dave Grossman of MilesTalk.com and his MilesTalk Facebook group because I learned a lot of the relevant Atlantic City and Philadelphia details through his posts and group and a big thank-you to members of our own Frequent Miler Insiders Facebook Group that were able to provide some additional insight on the latest additions.

 This post is very long.
 It is not necessarily meant to be read in one sitting but rather to be a complete guide.
 If you are reading this in email form, you’re going to want to click through to the website for the full experience and easy table of contents navigation.

-Starting Point 1: A Wyndham Rewards account and The Wyndham Earner Business Credit Card (currently get up to 3 free nights with the welcome offer)
+Starting Point 1: A Wyndham Rewards account and The Wyndham Earner Business Credit Card

 There are two paths to the free nights and cruises in this post.
 The first path is through Wyndham Rewards.
 If you take this path, you’ll first sign up for a Wyndham Rewards account at this link (this is their hotel loyalty account; it’s free to join).
 You want this loyalty account number so that you can enter it on the credit card application for the Wyndham Earner Business card (there is a line for your Wyndham Rewards number).

 The next step is applying for the Wyndham Earner Business Credit Card.
 This is a business credit card, so you’ll need to have a business, but that is a lot easier than it sounds.
 Almost any type of side hustle can be considered a business — writing a book, writing a blog that you hope to monetize with ads eventually, selling stuff on Facebook Marketplace or eBay, babysitting, etc. Even if you aren’t yet making money from said side hustle, you can potentially qualify for a business credit card.